yoyoberenguer/Light-effect-improved/README.md

 ```
 The technique behind the scene is very simple:

-1) A portion of the screen is taken (corresponding to the light's radial mask size),
-   often an RGB block of pixels under the light source.
+1) Take a portion of the screen, block of pixels under the light source (same size that the radial mask),

-2) Then we are applying changes to the RGB block using the pre-defined settings such
-   as light coloration, light intensity value and other techniques explain below
+2) Apply transformation to the RGB block such as light coloration, light intensity value and other techniques explain below
    (smoothing, saturation, bloom effect, heat wave convection effect)

-3) The final array is build from both portions (RGB block and Alpha block, process also called STACKING)
+3) Build final array array from both chunks (RGB block and Alpha block, process also called STACKING)
    in order to provide an array shape (w, h, 4) to be converted to a pygame surface with
    pygame.image.frombuffer method.

-4) The resulting image is blit onto the background with the additive mode (blending mode) using pygame
-   special flag BLEND_RGBA_ADD
+4) Blit the surfac to the background with an additive mode (blending mode) using pygame special flag BLEND_RGBA_ADD
    Note: For 32-bit surface, additive mode is not required as the surface contains per-pixel alpha
-   transparency channel.Blending it to the background will create a rectangular surface shape and alter
-   the alpha channel (creating an undesirable rendering effect).
+   transparency channel.
 ```

 ## EFFECTS
 ```
-Some effect can be added to the light source to increase realistic rendering and or to alter
+Some process can be added to the light source to increase realistic rendering effects.
-light source effect.

 Here is the list of available effect you can use:

 - Smooth     : Smooth the final light source effect with a GAUSSIAN BLUR, kernel 5x5 in real time

 - Saturation : Create a saturation effect.
 You can set a variable between [-1.00 ...
 1.0] to adjust the
                saturation level.
 Below zero, the light source turns slowly to a greyscale and above zero,
                the RGB block will have saturated pixels.
 Default value is 0.2 and create a moderate saturation effect.